Topic Number 503 - Deductible Taxes

 - State and local general sales taxes

-- State, local, and foreign real estate taxes, and
+- State and local real estate taxes, and

 - State and local personal property taxes

 To be deductible, the tax must be imposed on you, and you must have paid it during your tax year.
-Taxes may be claimed only as an itemized deduction on Form 1040, Schedule A.pdf, Itemized Deductions.
+Nonbusiness taxes may only be claimed as an itemized deduction on Form 1040, Schedule A.pdf, Itemized Deductions.